Who Gets Dementia, What Causes Dementia, What are the Symptoms of Dementia, How is Dementia diagnosed, What are the treatments for Dementia?

 In some instances, treating the cause of dementia may successfully reverse some or all of the symptoms.

 This is the case when the cause is related to a vitamin/nutritional deficiency, tumor, alcohol or drug abuse, reaction to a medication, or hormonal disorder.
+Examples include: a vitamin B12 deficiency or a sluggish thyroid (hypothyroidism),

 When dementia is related to an irreversible destruction of brain tissue, such as with Alzheimer’s disease, Lewy body dementia, or multiple strokes, treatment involves improving the patient’s quality of life as much as possible.